jhammon88219/Anvil/README.md

 depends on package identity for its local caches, so **run it from Visual Studio with F5** (which deploys the package); the loose `.exe` throws.
-Anvil ships without a basemap, and without one the map is black while every overlay still draws. [**docs/setup.md**](docs/setup.md) covers building the archive, where to put it, and the rest of the build and test recipes.
+Anvil ships without a basemap, and without one the map is black while every overlay still draws. [**docs/setup.md**](docs/setup.md) covers building the archive, where to put it, the online-tiles alternative, and the rest of the build and test recipes.

 ## How it's put together